 Our hydrangea here are just starting to bloom, while the spirea are at their height of glory – they have such a delicate, airy bloom.

-In the vegetable garden, I’m harvesting chard, celery (behind the chard), lettuce (both cut-and-come-again and heads of buttercrunch, romaine, and red leaf), broccoli, and cabbage.
+In the vegetable garden, I’m harvesting chard, celery (behind the chard above), lettuce (both cut-and-come-again and heads of buttercrunch, romaine, and red leaf), broccoli, and cabbage.

-And I was happy to see that the corn and beans are safely up – the last couple times I’ve looked, it seemed like the birds were pulling them up as fast as they sprouted!
+I was happy to see that the corn and beans seedlings are safely up – the last couple times I’ve looked, it seemed like the birds were pulling them up as fast as they sprouted!

 Some of the bigger tomatoes are flowering, too.
 I still keep the row cover around them because we get a lot of wind in our garden and this time of year it is often a chilly wind.
 You can go here to see how I plant tomatoes so that they thrive – and why planting under cover is a good idea.

 I have all different sizes of tomatoes this year since I failed to start any from seed.
-I got some small starts from my friend, Shannan, and then I bought some gallon-sized tomatoes as well as some regular-sized ones that were more economically priced.
+Thankfully I got some small starts from my friend, Shannan, and then I bought some gallon-sized tomatoes as well as some regular-sized ones that were more economically priced.

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables